The Unkabogable Praybeyt Benjamin: Filming

 Praybeyt Benjamin was filmed in the last half of 2010 and wrapped up in January 2011.
 The filmmakers used retro movie cameras and Fujifilm instead of modern movie cameras.
 It was the last movie to be made in 35mm film.
 The movie underwent restoration for Blu-Ray/4K release.

 Reception

 Release

 The television trailer for Praybeyt Benjamin premiered during the talk show Gandang Gabi, Vice!, announcing its release on October 12, 2011.
 However, during the premiere of No Other Woman, the Praybeyt Benjamin trailer indicated a delayed premiere of October 26, 2011.
+A home video release was made on December 16, 2011 on DVD and VCD by Viva Video and Star Home Video worldwide.

 Rating

 It was graded "B" by the Cinema Evaluation Board of the Philippines.

 Box office

 Praybeyt Benjamin opened with PHP 23.6 million in ticket sales on its first day.
 It broke Philippine box-office records after grossing PHP 109 million on its fourth day.
 After its seventh day on air, it reached the PHP 200 million mark.
 It broke the records set also by the previous Star Cinema-Viva Films produced film, No Other Woman.